Rules & Regulations

 To complete the official contest entry, the class must do the following:

-I. Complete the online submission form.
+I. Complete the online submission form which will be sent out as of October 15th, 2019.
 This form will serve as proof that the submission is student driven.
-As a class, students must participate in a stewardship activity.
-The activity must:
+As a class, students must participate in their own conservation project.
+The project must:

 - Include the participation of all students in the class for a minimum of 4 hours each (additional hours are encouraged but will not be evaluated)